lnzz123/ComboLite/README_en.md

 ### ContentProvider Usage

-Define a Provider in your plugin by inheriting from `ContentProvider` just like native development.
+Define a Provider in your plugin by inheriting from `ContentProvider` just like you would natively.

 ```kotlin
 class MyPluginProvider : ContentProvider() { /* ... */ }